AllegroVivo/DiscordBotTutorial/Part 1: Setup.md

 ![A screenshot of the prompt box for creating a new application.](https://user-images.githubusercontent.com/79615185/226673530-0d7d089c-405d-4b9f-b70c-0ab2f45cb59f.png)

+#### Add Bot Instance
 And that’s it!
 You have a bot!
-Go ahead and give it a description on the “General Information” page and then, from the navigation pane on the left, select the “Bot” option.
+Go ahead and give it a description on the “General Information” page and then, from the navigation pane on the left, select the `Bot` option.
 You’ll be presented with… a blank page?
 Don’t fear, we’ll populate that now.
 Click the Add Bot button at the top right.

 ![A screenshot indicating the position of the New Bot button.](https://user-images.githubusercontent.com/79615185/226673707-a09c48f2-c6ac-49f2-a83e-5e395827f445.png)